FluffyMaguro/SC2-MMR-Stats/README.md

 An alternative visualization of the previous data but with winrates calculated based on the [difference in ELO](https://en.wikipedia.org/wiki/Elo_rating_system#Mathematical_details).
 The winrate based on a MMR difference was calculated the same way as ELO, but with `MMR = 2.2*ELO` conversion.

 The chart shows the previous thrend even better.
-From the highst skill differences in player population to the lowest: Fast chess > 1v1 > 2v2 > 3v3 > 4v4 (noisy, not enough games).
+From the highest skill differences in player population to the lowest: Fast chess > 1v1 > 2v2 > 3v3 > 4v4 (noisy, not enough games).